Family owned and run since 1892

-Since then, Hortons has remained family owned and run, and has continued to develop its property portfolio within the West Midlands region, while expanding further into hotels, brewing, commercial and retail development.
-In 2008, the company’s net assets were valued in excess of £190m.
+Since then, Hortons has remained family owned and run, and has continued to develop its property portfolio in the West Midlands, while expanding further into hotels, brewing, commercial and retail development.
+In 2022, the company’s net assets were valued in excess of £192m.

 Isaac Horton began his professional career in his father’s butcher’s shop before becoming a successful butcher and provision merchant, and later a wholesale and retail pork butcher.
 As a young man he bought houses in West Bromwich and soon set about building a substantial property business.
 He went on to own the freehold of a number of premises in the busiest parts of Wolverhampton as well as shops with houses in Dudley, West Bromwich and Walsall.
 Isaac foresaw the impact the railways would have on visitors to Birmingham and in the 1870s moved into the city’s New Street where he acquired various ground leases, demolishing the old buildings and erecting new shops, office blocks and the Midland Hotel.
 He also built The Grand Hotel in Colmore Row, a short walk from Birmingham’s Snow Hill Station, which was completed less than two years before his death.

 In the early 1900s, Hortons acquired Atkinsons Brewery and expanded its food and beverage operations.

 During this time period, Hortons was growing fast, buying up properties in both Birmingham and Wolverhampton.
 It was also instrumental in developing a significant amount of the centre of Wolverhampton and building some of its earliest steel and concrete framed properties.

 In 1912, the company developed one of the first concrete framed buildings in Birmingham city centre, known as the White House.
 Between the wars, development works in New Street and Bennetts Hill served to both expand and improve the company’s comprehensive portfolio in Birmingham.